Simmyono/Simmyono/README.md

 - 👋 Hi, I’m @Simmyono
-- 👀 I’m interested in Javascript and HTML.
+- 👀 I’m interested in Javascript, HTML, and CSS.
-- 🌱 I’m currently learning Hyper Test Markup Language (HTML)
+- 🌱 I’m currently learning HTML and CSS.
 - 📫 How to reach me: Email me at simmyonog@gmail.com

 <!---